supposedly/joffrey/README.md

 - `--addition`: would return `4` (default argument)

 ### Workflow
-Kizbra allows your whole package to center in functionality around the CLI.
+Kizbra allows your whole package to center in functionality around its CLI.
-I don't quite know if this is good or bad design&nbsp;-- leaning toward "bad", perhaps, because I only needed it for a package that started as a CLI-only script and grew awkwardly into an importable module&nbsp;-- but it certainly works, and it hasn't been at all disagreeable IMHO.
+I don't quite know if that's good or bad design&nbsp;-- leaning toward "bad", perhaps, because I only needed it for a package that started as a command-line script and grew awkwardly into an importable module&nbsp;-- but it certainly works, and it hasn't been particularly disagreeable IMO.

-In a small script without many files, particularly one that's only meant to be run as a command-line script and not used as a Python module, it suffices to simply define `cli = kizbra.CLI(...)` within it and make use thereof with something like `args = cli.parse()`.

-However, in a larger package distributed both as a CLI script *and* an importable Python module, a problem
+Here's the deal: in a small script, one that's (say) only a few files and meant to be run from the command line rather than being imported, it suffices to define `cli = kizbra.CLI(...)` and then call `cli.parse()` to get your input values.
+However, in a larger package distributed both as a CLI script *and* an importable Python module, a 'problem'
-arises: the module will start thinking it should read from the command line even if it's only being imported, leading to errors when it doesn't find in `sys.argv` what it thinks it needs to.

-The obvious solution is to take advantage of `if __name__ == '__main__'`.
-But, after this, the question of what to do with the CLI part arises: either it can be separated, itself hooking into the module and compiling the command-line output itself, *or* things can go the other way around, with the module hooking into the CLI and making use of default values when none were given.
-Kizbra allows the former, of course, but it also facilitates the latter.
+arises: the module will try to read from the command line even if it's only being imported, leading to errors when it doesn't find in `sys.argv` what it thinks it needs to.
+This is what `__name__ == '__main__'` is for, of course, but *then*... what to do with the CLI?
+Should it be separated, hooking into the main module and compiling command-line output itself?
+Or should things go the other way around, with the module hooking into the CLI and making use of default values to 'fill in the gaps'?

-There are three parts to this functionality:
+The former is probably the usual way to do things, and any command-line-parsing utility of course allows it by default.
+Kizbra facilitates the latter, too, though.
+It has three parts to it:

 - `cli.result`.
-This is a property of `kizbra.CLI()` objects that, up until `cli.prepare()` is called, will only return default values.
+A property of `kizbra.CLI()` objects that, up until `cli.prepare()` is called, only returns default values.
 - `cli.prepare()`.
-Prepraes this CLI to parse from the command line *rather than* use default values.
-This function should only be called from the "main" entry point (keeping it untouched if the module is imported).
+Prepares this CLI to parse from the command line *rather than* use default values: specifically, causes `cli.result` to call `cli.parse()` the next time it's accessed, returning only those values from then on.
+This method should be called from the main command-line entry point, keeping it untouched if the module is imported.
 - `cli.set_defaults()`.
-Changes the CLI's default values, but importantly: if only called from the "main" entry point, allows segregation of "command-line defaults" from "module defaults", with the defaults set in this function being the former and the defaults set via `@cli.command()` and `@cli.flag()` being the latter.
-This is useful, say, for implementation of a `-q`/`--quiet` flag: when imported as a module ("module default") the `-q` flag should be set by default, but when used from the command line the `-q` flag should only be set if the user does so (and should be unset as a default).
+Changes the CLI's default values, but importantly: if only called from the command-line entry point, allows separation of "command-line defaults" from "module defaults", with the defaults set in this function being command-line-level and the defaults set via `@cli.command()` and `@cli.flag()` being the module-level.
+This is useful, for example, in the implementation of a `-q`/`--quiet` flag: when imported as a module the `-q` flag should be set by default, but when used from the command line it should only become set if the user sets it.

-The module as a whole can use `cli.result` to grab important values, and if `cli.prepare()` and `cli.set_defaults()` are used correctly, this structure will result in the module's behaving seamlessly regardless of whether it was imported or invoked directly from the command line.
+The module as a whole can use `cli.result` to grab important values, and if `cli.prepare()` and `cli.set_defaults()` are used correctly, this structure will result in the module's behaving seamlessly regardless of whether it was invoked directly from the command line or whether it was imported.

-Here is an example:
+Here's an example:

 ```py
 # cli.py